oasisprotocol/oasis-sdk/client-sdk/ts-web/core/docs/getting-started.md

 Types named the same thing as the module are singly named here; for example, `signature.Signature` from oasis-core is just `Signature` here, not `SignatureSignature`.
+Most non-structure types don't have dedicated types on the TypeScript side.
+For example, `signature.PublicKey`, `hash.Hash`, and `address.Address` are all
+plain `Uint8Array`s.

 **Helpers** are mostly newly written in TypeScript and have slightly different style from oasis-core.